phyloref/phyloref-ontology/README.md

    TU and has_Ancestor some (has_Descendant value Campanula_latifolia and excludes_lineage_to value Lobelia)

-The Tetrapoda.owl example defines phyloreferences for 3 different definitions of Tetrapoda, although the apomorphy-based definition doesn't yet use a formal phenotype assertion (in the works).
+The Tetrapoda.owl example defines phyloreferences for 3 different definitions of Tetrapoda.
+It also demonstrates use of an apomorphy-based phyloreferences

+   TU and has_Ancestor some (has_Progenitor some ('has part' some 'manual digit'))